 Likewise political is focusing on the big outcomes and ignoring the detail.
 Thus services to Birmingham, Manchester and Leeds, but little thought about the locations in between.
 There is, as noted earlier, a widespread belief that HS lines should have virtually no intermediate stations, and that to stop trains at intermediate locations would completely wreck performance.
-This is simply not true, for reasons already explained, and not true at all for HS-Metro operation, provided that the number of intermediate stations is not too large.
+This is simply not true at all, for reasons already explained.